Why does an early trademark filing date matter?

 Cost savings of an earlier trademark filing date

 You may save a ton of money by filing your trademark application before others.
-In general, the USPTO reviews trademark applications in the order they are received.
-If two applications for similar marks are filed by two different companies, the earlier-filed trademark application will be examined first.
-This prior-pending application will be reviewed without regard to the date of first use alleged in any later-filed applications.
-In other words, examining attorneys do not compare first use dates when reviewing trademark applications.
+If you and another business each apply for similar marks, the earlier-filed trademark application will be examined first.
+Known as the prior-pending application, the earlier application will be reviewed without regard to the date of first use alleged in any later-filed application.
+In other words, examining attorneys do not compare dates of first use when reviewing trademark applications.

-Even if a subsequently filed trademark application alleges an earlier first use date than yours, that earlier use date will not matter to the examining attorney.
+Even if a subsequently filed trademark application alleges an earlier first use date, that earlier use date will not matter to the examining attorney.
 The burden will fall on subsequent applicants to oppose your trademark application.
 For companies lacking financial resources, such a trademark opposition might never occur.
 So an earlier filing date saves the cost of potentially defending an opposition.

 On the flip side, consider the cost savings of not having to go on the offensive.
 If a competitor, or even an opportunist, were to apply for a similar mark even just a few days before your filing date, you would face the cost and burden of having to oppose their trademark application.